smaremanda/add-in-docs/docs/excel/excel-add-ins-javascript-api-reference.md

-# Excel add-ins JavaScript API reference
+# Excel JavaScript API reference

-_Applies to: Excel 2016, Office 2016_

-The links below show the high level Excel objects available in the APIs.
-Each object page link contains a description of the properties, relationships, and methods available on the object.
-Explore the links below to learn more.
+You can use the Excel JavaScript API to build add-ins for Excel 2016.
+The following list shows the high-level Excel objects that are available in the API.
+Each object page link contains a description of the properties, relationships, and methods that are available on the object.
+Explore the links to learn more.

 * [Workbook](../../reference/excel/workbook.md): The top-level object that contains related workbook objects such as worksheets, tables, ranges, etc. It also can be used to list related references.
 * [Worksheet](../../reference/excel/worksheet.md): A member of the Worksheets collection.
 The Worksheets collection contains all the Worksheet objects in a workbook.